amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 Assuming you still have Redis running in GitPod, all we have to do is compile the app and run it.

-From the [starting point](exercise5-start/) folder in the terminal window:
+From the *exercise5-start* folder in the terminal window:

-`./mvnw clean package assembly:assembly` to build the code `java -cp target/demo-1.0-SNAPSHOT-jar-with-dependencies.jar com.redis.lars.App` to run the app
+- `./mvnw clean package assembly:assembly` to build the code
+- `java -cp target/demo-1.0-SNAPSHOT-jar-with-dependencies.jar com.redis.lars.App` to run the app

+Make sure you read the terminal output.
+What does it say?

+## Tasks

 After this exercise you will have a running app with the scaffolding in place to interact with Redis.
 But making it do cool stuff is up to you.
 What we are looking for is for you to: